vijaykumarpesit/Flickr/README.md

 Nice to have:
 1.More test coverage and UI test cases
 2.Use mapping and validator for json parsing instead of heavily depending on codable protocol.
+3.Empty space in search text has been handled through url encoding , getting nil result, need to debug